Kakoshi-ui/ESP32_Programs/README.md

 # ESP32_Programs
-This Repository is an attempt to make a guide to programm the board ESP-WROOM-32 from Espressif Systems The ESP32 board uses a SoC Tensilica Xtensa LX6
+This Repository is an attempt to make a guide to programm the board ESP-WROOM-32 from Espressif Systems The ESP32 board uses a SoC Tensilica Xtensa LX6.
+The ESP-IDF Version i´m using is the 4.4.4 Version, some features of the libraries like timers or Freertos libraries change trouhgt to the current version

 //****************************************************************************************************************************************************
 In this guide im using the Espressif IoT-Development-Framework (ESP-IDF) and a extension of the framework for Visual Studio Code